-Risk is ever present in identified beach and dune areas.
+It is recognized that risk is ever present in identified beach and dune hazard areas.
 The provisions and requirements of this section are intended to provide for identification and assessment of risk from beach and dune natural hazards, and to establish standards that limit overall risk to the community from identified hazards to a level acceptable to the community.
-Development in identified hazard areas is subject to increased levels of risk, and these risks must be acknowledged and accepted by present and future property owners who proceed with development in these areas.
+However, it must be recognized that all development in identified hazard areas is subject to increased levels of risk, and that these risks must be acknowledged and accepted by present and future property owners who proceed with development in these areas.